iifl-logo

 Opportunities

-Services sector fi nds talent supply as a challenging area in terms of technical competency, culture, and efficiency.
+Services sector nds talent supply as a challenging area in terms of technical competency, culture, and efffciency.
 Cost cutting through multiskilled manpower and preventive maintenance through training on safety and skill upgradation could enhance quality service and sustainable, consistent growth and development in the future.
 International market has good potential for services sector with skilled manpower, for the Company to capitalise.

-The Companys bet on Operation and Maintenance (O&M) as the mainstay for the future is yet to materialize on the ground as O&M continues to be viewed as a commodity with consequent price pressures bordering on manpower contract.
+The Companys bet on Operation and Maintenance (O&M) as the mainstay for the future is yet to materialize at the scale and speed as envisaged by the Company.
+O&M continues to be viewed as a commodity involving talent supply with consequent price pressures.
 Under these circumstances, the Company intends to focus primarily on such O&M contracts that would add value to the Company as well as to the customers.
 The Company continues to expect good potential in O&M in the long term as and when the market matures.
+The Company has been offering bundled products and is taking various measures to establish its products and services in the overseas markets as well.
+Mill liners and pipe conveyor maintenance are other areas where the Company believes there will be enormous growth opportunities.
+Improved distributorship networks, sustainable operations with focus on Environment, Social and Governance (ESG) aspects are the value additions and qualitative factors that would provide competitive edge in the market in the long run.

 Threats